varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/markets.md

 # Markets and Exchanges

 ## Introduction
-Markets are _places_ (perhaps physical locations such as a retail outlet or virtual sites on the internet) where parties exchange (trade) goods and services.
+Markets are _places_ (perhaps physical locations such as a retail store or virtual sites on the internet) where parties exchange (trade) goods and services.
 In a physical market, buyers and sellers meet face-to-face, while there is no physical contact between buyers and sellers in a virtual market.
 Thus, a market is any _place_ where two or more parties engage in an economic transaction, i.e., the exchange of goods, services, information, currency, or any combination that passes from one party to another.
 While only two parties are needed to make a trade, an efficient market is characterized by many active buyers and sellers.

 An exchange is a market where financial instruments such as [securities](https://www.investopedia.com/terms/s/security.asp), [commodities](https://www.investopedia.com/terms/c/commodity.asp), or [derivatives](https://www.investopedia.com/ask/answers/12/derivative.asp) are traded.
 An exchange ensures fair and orderly trading and the efficient dissemination of price information for securities traded on that exchange.
 Thus, exchanges give companies, governments, and other groups a platform to sell securities to the investing public (you!).
 Different products can be traded on different exchanges.
 For example, for [securities](https://www.investopedia.com/terms/s/security.asp), there are [sixteen exchanges in the world](https://en.wikipedia.org/wiki/List_of_stock_exchanges) that have a market capitalization of over US $1 trillion each.
 These exchanges account for approximately 87\% of global market capitalization.
 On the other hand, [derivatives](https://www.investopedia.com/ask/answers/12/derivative.asp) are traded on option exchanges such as the [Chicago Board Options Exchange (CBOE)](https://www.cboe.com).